-BCS Classification BCS Class: I Neither of the two Background: Dronedarone is considered a low solubility compound with limited absorption.
-Bioequivalence study design in case a BCS biowaiver is not feasible or applied single dose cross-over healthy volunteers ☐ fasting ☑ fed ☐ both ☐ either fasting or fed Strength: 400 mg Background: 400 mg is the only available strength Number of studies: one single dose study
+BCS Classification BCS Class: I Neither of the two Background: Ibuprofen may be considered a low solubility compound.
+Bioequivalence study design in case a BCS biowaiver is not feasible or applied single dose cross-over healthy volunteers Strength: The highest strength which is applied for should be studied.
+Background: Pharmacokinetics is linear between 200 mg and 800 mg.
+Number of studies: In general one single dose study.

-Analyte □ parent □ metabolite □ both

-⊠ plasma/serum □ blood □ urine

-Enantioselective analytical method: ☐ yes ☒ no

-Bioequivalence assessment Main pharmacokinetic variables: AUC{0-t} and C{max}

-90% confidence interval: 80.00 - 125.00%
+Other design aspects: Additional studies may be necessary depending on the formulation in accordance with the Guideline on the Investigation of Bioequivalence (for example orodispersible tablets).
+Analyte □ parent □ metabolite □ both ⊠ plasma/serum □ blood □ urine Enantioselective analytical method: ☐ yes ☒ no Bioequivalence assessment Main pharmacokinetic variables: AUC{0-t} , C{max} and T{max} .
+90% confidence interval: $80.00 - 125.00\%$ for AUC{0-t} and C{max} .
+Comparable median and range for T{max} .